Mark-Cooper-Janssen-Vooles/racquetApp/README.md

 - google API, geocoder gem, generating maps based off of suburb.
 - using "Ausburbs" to create a pre-defined list of suburbs and states
 - using Javascript to force entry into input fields to be capitalized
+- Used RSPEC / capybara for TDD for model validations